josegabrielnb/reproducible-research_homework/README.md

   - What is the estimated volume of a 300 kb dsDNA virus?
 (4 points)

 **Bonus** (**10 points**) Explain the difference between reproducibility and replicability in scientific research.
-How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have? (e.g. check the platform [protocols.io](https://www.protocols.io/) for some ideas).
+How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have? (e.g. check the platform [protocols.io](https://www.protocols.io/)).